 That is correct.

-That is, one, what we call a degree of freedom that you have in terms of the remaining fourteen.
+That is one, what we call a degree of freedom, that you have.

 Fortunately for me, I never wanted to have children.
 It’s not like I had to forfeit something important to me to maintain my autonomy.